- Understanding "cash-actualization" as a primary business goal

 In order to truly retain consumers, we must win their hearts and minds by digging deep into the core of who comprises our market—and uncovering how they’re truly motivated.
 That way, we’re able to determine how our business should evolve in order to offer and market products and services that satisfy both surface and underlying needs.
 We should strive to become a necessity in our customers’ lives, not a passing fancy.

 Marketing does its job best when it fulfills the fundamental challenges faced by every business: to attract attention, convert prospects, maximize revenues, minimize expenses, and retain customers.
 Much like Maslow’s hierarchy of needs, these fundamental challenges must be met—in order—to most effectively drive success for our business ventures.

 The key is to understand that, in this age where marketers espouse the notion that “the consumer is the product,” we must place at least equal emphasis on the reality that “information is the product.”
 With that framework, we see that consumers are not engaged in a “sales process,” but rather in a “learning process.”
 The smartest marketers are those that most successfully help consumers learn about themselves.
 Through their purchasing behavior, consumers are reinforcing what they either objectively or intuitively know about themselves and their identity.
 Effective communications strategies present a stream of messages that persistently resonate with consumers and are therefore influential over their purchasing behavior.

-If you’re ready to seize the five keys to consumer cash-actualization, then contact Lenker Consulting by taking our marketing health evaluation below.
-You’ll get a free, customized marketing health report, which is like a marketing personality test for your business.
+If you’re ready to get started, then contact Lenker Consulting by taking our marketing "weather forecast" evaluation below.
+You’ll get a free, customized report that is like a marketing personality test for your business.
 It will not only provide you with some great insights, but it will also put us in the best position to know how to advise you based on your current situation and needs.